bprovanbessell/masters/README.md

 Install Blender https://www.blender.org/

-## To generate the dataset yourself
+## To generate the dataset

-1. Download partnet mobility dataset (https://sapien.ucsd.edu/downloads)
-2. Set up paths
-3. Run list_load_take_picture.py
+See dataset_gen_instructions.md in the blender folder